mayerrobert/jmurmel/README.md

 Murmel and JMurmel are Copyright (C) 2020-2021 Robert Mayer.
 All rights reserved.

 This work is licensed under the terms of the MIT license.
-For a copy, see https://opensource.org/licenses/MIT.
+For a copy, see [LICENSE](LICENSE) or https://opensource.org/licenses/MIT.

 ## Getting started